Finistere/antidote/docs/faq.rst

         return __db

 Now it starts to get complicated.
 How should the :code:`config` be handled ?
-With the above you need to have access the :code:`config` to be able to retrieve the :code:`Database` because host and port must be given.
+With the above you need to have access the :code:`config` to be able to retrieve the :code:`Database` because :code:`host` and :code:`port` must be specified.
 So you have a global object that you carry everywhere.
 You could use :code:`config` inside the :code:`get_db()` but that breaks dependency injection.
 Is it that bad ?
-It can quickly become cumbersome in tests, you have to manage a global state used by your code.
-Starts to get really ugly, but kinda manageable.
+Well, it can quickly become cumbersome in tests, you have to manage a global state used by your code.
+Starts to get really ugly, but manageable.

 But what if the configuration isn't coming from a file but it's stored in the Database / on a remote server ?
 This starts to get really complex.
 Now imagine if you have tens of services: templating engine, database, AWS s3 storage,